BBO-repo/ros-exercise/README.md

 Remarks:<br>
 + At the end of the `one-minute-record.bag`, the robot make a u-turn and get lost which increases the positionning error.
 This due to the fact that inside the warehouse of the `highbay_track.world`, there are only walls and no significant content to allow to retrieve itself.

-### 8. Covariance estimation of real-time lidar localization.
+### 8. Covariance estimation of real-time lidar localization

 Let's consider localization in 2D where $[x_{gt},y_{gt}]$ is the ground truth localization and $[x_{lo},y_{lo}]$ the odometry localization.<br>